laurentj/slimerjs/docs/api/webpage.rst

 The callback may accept two parameters :

-- ``requestData``, a metadata object containing informations about the resource
+- ``requestData``, a metadata object containing information about the resource
 - ``networkRequest``, an object to manipulate the network request.

 .. code-block:: javascript